a740g/QB64-MOD-Player/README.md

 ## Goals

 - No dependency on 3rd party libraries - OK
+- No OS specific code in the Loader, Player & Mixer - OK
 - Support all MOD types (1 - 99 channels, 31 samples etc.) - WIP
 - Support all effects - WIP
 - Easy plug-&-play API - WIP